 I get asked, “Was that the real you?”
 My answer, “Sometimes!” “erm… no” or “That was me, but our systems flagged that the time was right to send another message”.

-The benefit about meeting new clients in this way, is that the fact that they are on the phone talking to me, sort of proves that what we do, works…
+The benefit of meeting new clients in this way is that the fact that they are on the phone talking to me, proves that what we do, works…

 One of my favourite conversations was with a Marketing Director, who recently signed up with us.